The Tiffany engagement ring is a classic design that exudes simplicity and elegance.

 The most important factor which gives a diamond its sparkle lies in how well it was cut.
 On the whole, I would say that most of Tiffany’s diamonds are pretty well-cut and display a fairly consistent quality.
 The same is true even for the smaller side diamonds as well.

 Note: I say “pretty-well” because Tiffany’s diamond cut quality isn’t the best and this is evident when you start scrutinizing details.
-In fact, the majority of Tiffany’s casting and craftsmanship would only be “above average” if you have a discerning eye.

 I’m a diamond connoisseur.
 Whenever I shop for a diamond, I examine every single detail carefully to see if the stone meets my expectations.
 Since Tiffany charges exorbitant prices for their jewelry, it would only be fair to expect nothing but the best.
 Sadly, that’s NOT what you always get at Tiffany’s.